About The Berkeley Scanner

 Privacy and cookie policies: The fine print

 The Berkeley Scanner will never sell your personal information.
-Aside from automated cookies needed to run our site, your information will never be shared.
+Aside from the automated cookies needed to run our site, your information will never be shared.